Emanuelpreston/Data-Analytics-Project/README.md

 For this i have used docker to compile and run the dashboard. i also used python,dockerfile, docker compose yml and streamlit.

+I used streamlit as my frontend and fastapi as my backend

 first user needs to install steamlit and fastapi in vs code terminal
 ```
 1: pip install streamlit